Variant Effect Predictor Annotation sources

 2011-06-16 16:24:51 - INFO: Database will be accessed when using --hgvs

 Convert with tabix

-For users with tabix installed on their systems, the speed of retrieving existing co-located variants can be greatly improved by converting the cache files using the supplied script, convert_cache.pl.
+For those with Bio::DB::HTS (as set up by INSTALL.pl) or tabix installed on their systems, the speed of retrieving existing co-located variants can be greatly improved by converting the cache files using the supplied script, convert_cache.pl.
 This replaces the plain-text, chunked variant dumps with a single tabix-indexed file per chromosome.
 The script is simple to run:

 perl convert_cache.pl -species [species] -version [vep_version]

 To convert all species and all versions, use "all":